 Counseling and Psychological Services

-CAPS is one of five clinics within the Department of Student Health, along with General Medicine, Gynecology, the Student Disability Access Center (SDAC), and Health Promotion.
-The CAPS staff consists of 7 psychologists (with two additional psychologists working out of SDAC), 1 clinical social worker, 2 professional counselors, and 3 part-time psychiatric providers.
+CAPS is one of five clinics within the Department of Student Health, along with General Medicine, Gynecology, the Students with Disability Access Center (SDAC), and Health Promotion.
+The CAPS staff consists of 8 psychologists (with another 2 psychologists working out of SDAC), 1 clinical social worker, 3 professional counselors, and 3 part-time psychiatric providers.
 One staff member is a trained psychoanalyst.
 Our training programs at CAPS include 3 full-time doctoral psychology interns, 3 graduate practicum students, and intermittent fourth year psychiatry residents.

 CAPS provides services to students with a wide range of presenting concerns, developmental issues and problems in living.
-While some students seek CAPS’ services regarding a specific situational incident, others present with affective or anxiety disorders, eating disorders, substance abuse issues, characterological difficulties or psychotic processes.
+While some students seek CAPS’ services regarding a specific situational incident, others present with adjustment problems, affective or anxiety disorders, eating disorders, substance abuse issues, or identity difficulties.
 CAPS clientele ranges from 18-year-old students who have left home for the first time to middle-aged graduate students with families.